The Oath of Kärnan: Ride experience

 The route is divided into two areas, a dark ride section, in which the ride starts and ends, and the main part is an outdoor route.
 The Kärnan has some special elements, such as the world's first vertical lift hill with a backward free fall from a height of over 60 m, the speed of which was increased from 18 km/h to 40 km/h in 2017.
 The lift hill is completely enclosed in a 79 m high tower.
-The roller coaster also has an element that should resemble a heart, a vertical descent with a twist, airtime hill and a heartline roll at the end of the ride.
+The roller coaster also has a non-inverting sea serpent roll, a vertical descent with a twist, airtime hill and a heartline roll at the end of the ride.
 After the first drop and the heart element, the layout of the roller coaster is kept closer to the ground in large parts of the route.
 Kärnan operates with 3 trains of 16 seats each, laid out in 4 rows of 4 with lap bar restraints.
-These are the same type of trains and restraints as found on Gerstlauer's Infinity Coasters, such as Karacho at Tripsdrill.
+These are the same type of trains and restraints as found on Gerstlauer's other Infinity Coasters, such as Karacho at Tripsdrill.